marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 The attack also has the effect of causing spurious detection NAT rebinding, and is a variant of the replacement of addresses of packets mentioned in {{Section 21.1.1.3 of RFC9000}}.
-We expect that implementations of QUIC have sufficient protection against spurious NAT rebinding to limit the incidental traffic caused by such attacks, and will not produce a high volume of spurious OBSERVED_ADDRESS frames.
+QUIC implementations are expected to have sufficient protection against spurious NAT rebinding to limit the incidental traffic caused by such attacks, and will not produce a high volume of spurious OBSERVED_ADDRESS frames.